Camden County College

 - Camden County College, a comprehensive public community college in New Jersey, provides accessible and affordable education including associate degree programs, occupational certificates programs, non-credit courses, and customized job training.
 The College welcomes all who can benefit and provides the support services students need to transfer for further studies, prepare for a career, and continue their education.
 The College responds to the changing needs of its community and students and continuously improves its programs and services to support the economic development of Camden County and the personal development of its citizens.

-- The teacher population of 314 teachers has grown by 12% over five years.
+- The teacher population of 314 teachers has stayed relatively flat over five years.

 |Camden County College||(NJ) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|